aionnetwork/AionRpc/README.md

 - If you want to change the Java code that gets generated:
   1. Edit the FreeStyle templates: https://github.com/aionnetwork/AionRpc/tree/master/src/main/resources/templates

+## How to run the code generators

+- To generate Rpc.java: `./gradlew genRpcInterface`
+- To generate RpcProcessor.java: `./gradlew genRpcProcessor`
+- To generate both files: `./gradlew generateAll`

 ## What's supported / what's not

 Right now, param types and return types must be DATA, QUANTITY, or boolean.